 In accordance with enterprise-wide risk management policies and objectives, risk management and internal control have been monitored and controlled by the Board of Directors of TISCO with the delegation to the Executive Board of Directors of TISCO.
 An effective management process has been established for assessing and managing all firm-wide risk exposures at both the portfolio and transactional levels to ensure the financial soundness and safety of TISCO.
 Senior Management and relevant business advisory committees oversee the entire risk management framework and strategy for all business areas supported by planning and budgeting function.
-Risk Management Committee, which supported by enterprise risk management, risk and business analytics, and operational risk management function, is set up to oversee that enterprise-wide risk management of the group is undertaken according to the same standard.
+Risk Management Committee, which supported by Enterprise Risk Management, Risk and Business Analytics, Operational Risk Management and IT Risk Management functions, is set up to oversee that enterprise-wide risk management of the group is undertaken according to the same standard.
 Specific-area risk authorities are then established to manage in-depth, transaction-level risks in each particular area, such as the Credit Committee and Problem Loan Committee.
-These mechanisms are in turn supported by the Office of the Credit Committee and functions governing compliance and internal control and legal office in the parent company.
+These mechanisms are in turn supported by the Credit Control function and functions governing compliance and internal control and legal office in the parent company.
 Business lines are fully accountable for managing their own risks within the policy guidelines established by the Risk Management Committee and specific-area risk authorities.
 All the business operations are under the risk limit approved by the Risk Management Committee including new business analysis in each business line.
 Additionally, risk limits triggered as well as new businesses shall be reported monthly to the Risk Management Committee for acknowledgement.
 However, to enhance the overall risk management system, the risk management system shall be audited and reported to the Audit Committee.